Davene R. Wright, PhD

 Decision Sciences and Child Health Researcher

 Career Development Mentor

-I am an Assistant Professor in the Department of Population Medicine, a research and academic partnership between the Harvard Pilgrim Health Care Institute and Harvard Medical School.
+I am an Associate Professor in the Department of Population Medicine, a research and academic partnership between the Harvard Pilgrim Health Care Institute and Harvard Medical School.
 There, I am the Associate Director of the Division of Child Health Research and Policy.

 I am a decision scientist, interested in the study of how stakeholders make decisions and how they can make better decisions in the presence of uncertainty, complexity, and competing values.
 The overarching goal of my research is to improve the demand for and supply of effective and efficient health care for patients with chronic diseases with a focus on obesity and diabetes.
 I specialize in leading interdisciplinary studies that link a variety of decision sciences methods and related techniques including stated preference elicitation, economic evaluation, simulation modeling, health services research methods, and qualitative research.
 I am committed to using my methodological toolkit to design health care interventions and policies that will have high uptake and high potential to improve population health.

 Sample research questions I seek to answer

 What health insurance plans do people chronic conditions think will work best for them?
 Were they right?

 Do interventions designed based on quantitatively elicited patient preferences improve adherence to recommended health care?

 How do parents and adolescents make decisions about adolescent health care together?

 What is the business case for health care payers to sponsor financial incentive interventions for chronic disease management?